Richardaeld/Fat_Racoon_Kitchen/README.md

 + Improve email validation to accept a wider ranger of email suffixes (ex. regional suffix, .uk, .fr, .de)

 <!-- new content -->
-+ Improve Validation to use less specific validation types
++ Improve Validation to use less packaged validation types and more compartmentalized validation
     + Example: Use classes to set validation for character count, characters allowed, spaces, allowed, etc...
     + A dynamic system that has a class for amount of characters allowed and a seperte class that allows for characters to be used would allow for a more dynamic validation to be made with JS which would improve validation code over all
++ A stronger form of validation could be used.
+The validation used is simple and limited.
+    + One good example is users are able to invalidate recipe steps or recipe ingredients by tabing to them.
+This forces users to add content or remove the unused box.
+This is detailed in **bugs** section.
 + Improve search engine to accept a **space** as an **_** to help users more easily find chefs with a or multiple "space(s)" in their name